delta-io/delta/PROTOCOL.md

 tightBounds | Whether per-column statistics are currently **tight** or **wide** (see below).

 For any logical file where `deletionVector` is not `null`, the `numRecords` statistic *must* be present and accurate.
 That is, it must equal the number of records in the data file, not the valid records in the logical file.
 In the presence of [Deletion Vectors](#Deletion-Vectors) the statistics may be somewhat outdated, i.e. not reflecting deleted rows yet.
 The flag `stats.tightBounds` indicates whether we have **tight bounds** (i.e. the min/maxValue exists[^1] in the valid state of the file) or **wide bounds** (i.e. the minValue is <= all valid values in the file, and the maxValue >= all valid values in the file).
 These upper/lower bounds are sufficient information for data skipping.
+Note, `stats.tightBounds` is evaluated to `true` when it is not present in the statistics.

 Per-column statistics record information for each column in the file and they are encoded, mirroring the schema of the actual data.
 For example, given the following data schema: